lsst-ts/ts_fiberspectrograph/README.md

 # ts_FiberSpectrograph

-Python-based interface for the Avantes fiber spectrograph and a Commandable SAL Component to control it.
+Python-based interface for the Avantes fiber spectrograph and a Configurable Commandable SAL Component (CSC) to control it.

 Use of this package requires that `libavs.so.0.2.0` be installed in `/usr/local/lib`.